TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAngelaYu/nodejs.md

 ## Native Node Modules

-There are native modules that is included with nodejs "out of the box".
+There are native modules that are included with nodejs "out of the box".
 To access these they first have to be "required".
 An example would be the file system module which is needed to interact directly with the PCs file system.
 The code to require this module would be:

 ```JavaScript
 //jshint esversion:6